GriffinPlus/dotnet-libs-logging/src/GriffinPlus.Lib.Logging.ElasticsearchPipelineStage/README.md

 ## Error Reporting

-If errors occur setting up the pipeline stage the system logger (`Log.SystemLogger`) is used to communicate these errors.
+If errors occur setting up the pipeline stage, the system logger (`Log.SystemLogger`) is used to communicate these errors.
 On *Windows* systems these messages are logged to the *Windows Event Log*.
 On *Linux* the system's *syslog* daemon is used.
 So keep an eye on these logs when setting up the pipeline stage.